 Verify your online pharmacy before you buy.

 According to the FDA, 97% of online pharmacies are illegitimate and unsafe.
 Even experts have difficulty identifying a fake online pharmacy from its website alone.
 What looks like a discount online pharmacy from Canada or the U.S. could be a rogue website from anywhere in the world.
-Highly sophisticated criminal enterprises are utilizing malware, engaging in identity theft, and selling medicine that does not work, or worse, is dangerous to your health.
-Use our search tool to determine if your online pharmacy is certified and from a safe source.
+These criminal enterprises expose users to malware, identity theft and even health threats.
+They may sell fake opioids and other prescription medications with harmful substances added.
+Use our search tool to verify your online pharmacy is certified and safe.

 About The Center For Safe Internet Pharmacies

-The Center for Safe Internet Pharmacies (CSIP) is a nonprofit organization founded in 2011 by a diverse group of Internet and technology companies, financial services companies and shipping companies to address the global problem of consumer access to illegitimate pharmaceuticals from illegal online pharmacies and other sources.
-CSIP, its 11 member organizations and partners in the industry provide consumers and medical professionals with ways to verify online pharmacies, to report illegal online pharmacies or counterfeit pharmaceutical products, and to become educated about these issues.
-CSIP also collaborates with global law enforcement in support of efforts to end the threat of illegal online pharmacies.
+The Center for Safe Internet Pharmacies (CSIP) is a nonprofit organization founded in 2011 by a diverse group of Internet, technology, financial services and shipping companies to address the global problem of consumer access to illegitimate pharmaceuticals from illegal online pharmacies and other sources.

 CSIP and its members provide this website as a free and vetted resource to verify the legitimacy of online pharmacies, to access reliable resources for assistance with opioid addiction recovery and treatment, and to report illegal online pharmacies or counterfeit prescription medications.
 For more information on related opioid addiction and awareness resources on our website, click here.